Frank Tompkins: Retirement and death

 He was retired on July 1, 1920, with a service disability in a reorganization of the army but was immediately recalled to duty until 1923 to finish his tour at Norwich.
 He then retired again but remained affiliated with Norwich as a trustee until his death in 1954 at the age of eighty-six.
-He is buried in the Mount Hope Cemetery in Northfield, Vermont.

 Family

 Tompkins came from a noted military family.
 His father, Charles Henry Tompkins, received the Medal of Honor for leading his troop of the U.S. 5th Cavalry in a mounted charge at the Battle of Fairfax Court House during the American Civil War, and was brevetted a brigadier general.
 The elder Tompkins later became Assistant Quartermaster General of the United States Army with the rank of colonel.

 His great-great-uncle, Daniel D. Tompkins, was the sixth Vice President of the United States and, earlier, the Governor of New York.
 His grandfather, Colonel Daniel D. Tompkins, was an 1820 graduate of the United States Military Academy, and a veteran of the Mexican War and the Civil War.
 Tompkins's older brother was Colonel Selah "Tommy" Tompkins, a career officer with the 7th Cavalry who was its lieutenant colonel during the Punitive Expedition and led American forces during the Third Battle of Ciudad Juarez in 1919.
 His younger brother, also named Daniel D. Tompkins, became a colonel during World War I.

-Tompkins married Alice Gertrude Barr, daughter of Colonel Thomas F. Barr (later Judge Advocate General of the United States Army), on January 4, 1893 while stationed on Governors Island.
+Tompkins married Alice Gertrude Barr, daughter of Colonel Thomas F. Barr (later Judge Advocate General of the United States Army), on January 4, 1893, while stationed on Governors Island.
 They had two sons, the first dying in infancy.
 Tompkins' second son, Francis Parker Tompkins, was born in 1896 at Fort Leavenworth and graduated from West Point in 1918.
 While a major serving in the Office of Chief of Cavalry, Francis Tompkins served in June 1940 as the cavalry branch representative on the subcommittee of the Ordnance Technical Committee responsible for drawing up the specifications for the development of the jeep, and during World War II commanded Combat Command R of the 7th Armored Division from the Battle of the Bulge to the end of hostilities.